20 Things You Had No Idea Were Invented in Canada

 Canada has made other advances in mobility access for people with disabilities.
 Although an earlier version may have been invented during World War I, credit for the modern motorized wheelchair is given to Canadian mechanical engineer George Klein.

 Thanks to the discovery of penicillin in 1928, World War II soldiers were surviving spinal injuries at a much higher rate than in previous wars—but that also necessitated better mobility options.
 In the 1950s, Klein and his team at Canada’s National Research Council designed an electric, joystick-operated wheelchair, the first to be mass-produced, improving the lives of countless veterans.
-His original prototype, formerly in the Smithsonian, is now located at the Canada Science and Technology Museum.
+His original prototype, formerly in the Smithsonian, is now located at the Canada Science and Technology Museum in Ottawa, Ont.

 These hidden gems from across Canada are worth exploring.